 Service Civil International/International Voluntary Service

 SCI provides international work camps that allow volunteers to take part in peacemaking, environmental, and social service initiatives.
 Accommodations and food are provided by the community or project sponsor.
-Long-term volunteer positions are available, the length is dependent upon the volunteer's preference and the laws of the country he or she is going to.
-These work camps are found all over the world; see the information on file in the Career Center.
+Long-term volunteer positions are available, the length is dependent upon the volunteer's preference and the laws of each country.
+These work camps are found all over the world; see the information on file in the Career Development office.